- Action demanded on congestion and air pollution

 HISTORY: Hospital Trust got planning permission in 2014 to demolish old main block and release the site for housing, following decision to stop inpatient services and concentrate on specialist day services.
 Wimpey group bought site in 2015 and demolition/construction proceeded in 2016.
 Completion expected 2017.

-Work first began on the site a year ago but was paused by a technical licensing issue.
+Work first began on the site over a year ago but was paused by a technical licensing issue.
 Then it re-started but stopped again, but has recently been progressing again.

 Plans for 132 homes and a 1,200 sqm foodstore were approved in 2013 despite objections to the proposed building heights up to seven stories high.